leonCTL12/Flutter_Import_VSCode_Extension/README.md

 ## Feedback and Bug Reports

 As this is my first open source project, there may be some bugs or room for improvement.
-If you encounter any issues or have any suggestions, please feel free to open an issue in the **GitHub repository**.
+If you encounter any issues or have any suggestions, please feel free to open an issue in the GitHub repository.
 Your feedback is greatly appreciated!

 ## Disclaimer